JingPG2014/JingPG2014.github.io/_news/announcement_4.md

 date: 2023-1-24 15:59:00-0400
 inline: true
 ---
-Congratulations!
-One paper about micro-video multi-label classification has been accepted by IEEE SPL! :sparkles: :smile:
+Congratulations!:sparkles: One paper about micro-video multi-modal multi-label classification has been accepted by IEEE SPL! :blush: :smile: